Tech round-up: updates!

 Updated restaurant locations

-In last month’s tech round-up we described all the ways we capture your feedback and how we use that to improve the app.
+In a previous tech round-up we described all the ways we capture your feedback and how we use that to improve the app.
 Thanks to smarter swipes, we’re collecting more accurate restaurant location information from riders.
 Just this week we have updated 16,000 restaurant locations!
 This should mean it’s easier and quicker for you to find your way to the restaurant’s front door.

 Order acceptance time